Martin Gray (footballer): Darlington

 On 28 May 2012, Gray was appointed as the manager of Darlington on a two-year contract.
 In his first season in charge, Gray guided the club to win the Northern League Division One.
 In his next season, Darlington finished as Northern Premier League Division One North runners-up, but they lost in the play-off semi-final to Ramsbottom United.
 In the 2014–15 season, Gray guided the club to another second-place finish in the division, and they then secured promotion by winning the play-off final, beating Bamber Bridge 2–0.
 Darlington won the 2015–16 Northern Premier League Premier Division title.
 The club finished in fifth place in the 2016–17 National League North, but were unable to participate in the play-offs due to ground grading issues.

 Gray resigned from his post as manager on 1 October 2017, with the club stating, "He (Gray) believes he has taken the club as far as it can go, given the current club structure and funding".

 York City

 He was appointed manager of newly relegated National League North club York City on 1 October 2017, with Penney assisting him as sporting director.
 He left the club on 19 August 2018 when the club opted against renewing his contract, with the team eighth in the table five matches into the 2018–19 National League North.

+Shildon

+Gray was appointed as Shildon's sporting director in November 2018.
+He left the club in September 2019 to focus on his football academy and other business interests.

+Bishop Auckland

+On 7 January 2026, Gray was announced as the newly appointed manager of Northern Premier League Division One East side Bishop Auckland.